 Introduction

 The backbone of Anguilla’s fiscal infrastructure is the Inland Revenue Department (IRD).
-With the enactment of the Goods Tax Act and General Services Tax Act (2025 Reforms), the Tax Identification Number (TIN) has become the universal key for all interactions with the government.
+With the full enforcement of the GST Act, the TIN has become the universal key for all interactions with the government.

-For global enterprises, the challenge is ensuring that customer data is structurally valid to meet the distinct requirements of the 13% GST on services and the 9% Tax on imported goods.
+For global enterprises, the challenge is ensuring that customer data is structurally valid to meet the requirements of the 13% GST which applies to both imported goods and services.